-OVERVIEW: The Andrew Kukes Foundation for Social Anxiety is squarely focused on education and outreach, as well as improved treatment, interventions, and access to healthcare for social anxiety disorder.
+OVERVIEW: The Andrew Kukes Foundation for Social Anxiety prioritizes grantmaking for education and outreach, as well as improved treatment, interventions, and access to healthcare for social anxiety disorder.

-IP TAKE: This foundation is only interested in supporting organizations with large projects at regional, state or national levels.
+IP TAKE: This foundation only supports organizations with large projects at regional, state, or national levels.
 Local and grassroots efforts are unlikely to find much funding luck here.

 AKFSA prioritizes education and outreach programs in its grantmaking but it does have additional grantmaking priorities related to treatment of social anxiety disorder, including: